GOB52/gob_unifiedButton/README.en.md

 ## How to install
 Install in an appropriate way depending on your environment.
-* git clone and extract into place
+* git clone or download zip, and extract into place
-or
 * platformio.ini
 ```ini
 lib_deps = https://github.com/GOB52/gob_unifiedButton
 ```
+* Use library manager on ArduinoIDE

 ## How to use